-Sukanji-temple was established in 1363 and one of the most flourishing temples in the western Japan
+At the beginning, Ikoji Temple was a small temple of the large monastery, Sukanji Temple, which was established in 1363 and one of the most flourishing temples in the western Japan.

-The 17th Lord Masuda Munekane built Ikoji-temple in front of the garden and gave advantages to the small temple.
-As a result the Sukanji-temple started to gradually decline..
-When the main hall of Sukanji-temple burnt down, the temple was integrated into the Ikoji-temple.
+In the 18th century.
+The 17th Lord Masuda Munekane built Ikoji Temple in the site of Sukanji Temple, and gave a lot of donation and protection to the templ.
+As a result, the Sukanji Temple started to gradually decline.
+One day, the main hall of Sukanji Temple was burnt down, in the end, the temple was integrated into the Ikoji-temple.

 【Sesshu’s Garden of Ikoji】

 Ikoji-garden is a half-stroll garden with symbols of good fortune.
-The of pond is shaped of a crane flying toward the west and an island in the pond is shaped in the image of a turtle.
-The crane and turtle are symbols of longevity and the west was a direction where people thought that the pure land existed.
+The pond is shaped of a crane flying toward the west, and an island in the pond is shaped in the image of a turtle.
+The crane and turtle are symbols of longevity, and the west was a direction where people thought that the pure land existed.

 【Nehan-zu (a large picture of Nirvana】